 TMCC provides free services to qualified students with documented disabilities who self-identify and register at the Disability Resource Center (DRC).
-Services and accommodations are determined on a case-by-case basis by a DRC specialist, based upon the information provided by the student and the supporting documentation.
+Services and accommodations are determined on a case-by-case basis by a DRC specialist based on the information provided by the student and the supporting documentation.

-Registered DRC students who have a visual, physical or cognitive impairment that substantially limits the individual in seeing or reading normal printed materials may qualify for alternate formats as an auxiliary aid to provide equal access to printed course materials.
+Registered DRC students with a visual, physical or cognitive impairment that substantially limits the individual in seeing or reading normal printed materials may qualify for alternate formats as an auxiliary aid to provide equal access to printed course materials.

 There may be limitations to the availability of some materials to be converted into alternate text as outlined in Nevada Revised Statute 396.546, including non-textual mathematics, computer and science materials.
 Non-textbook materials may not be available in alternate formats.

 Alternate Text/Formats (AT/F) are print materials that are provided in formats other than the standard print format.
 AT/F may include electronic text, large print text and/or Braille.

 - Formally register with the DRC and complete an intake interview with a DRC specialist.